 One could also employ Likert-type scales of agree-disagree statements generated from unstructured interviews with the participants to "triangulate" a certain construct (e.g., a sense of reintegration with the community), or obtain a measure of reliability.
 This Likert measurement of theese constructs could then be correlated with external measures or observed changes (e.g., new micro-economic activities, such as selling fruits and vegetables, new enrollments in schools, and others) that one would expect as outcomes of the change programs.
-If the cultural scorecards are valid, then they should be substantially and significantly correlated with these concrete, observed changes."
+If the cultural beacons are valid, then they should be substantially and significantly correlated with these concrete, observed changes."
 Studies can also be conducted to show the relative reliability and validity scores of the new measures with "old" or conventional measures.

+Operationalizing and validating cultural beacons is achieved through triangulation and theoretical sampling; respondent groups are chosen for theoretical rather than statistical reasons and respondents are added until theoretical saturation (incremental learning is minimal) occurs (See Glaser & Strauss, 1967; Eisenhardt, 1989; Boeije, 2002).
+However, qualitative methods neither pose nor test correlational or causal hypotheses and do not assess pre-post treatment-control change scores to make (or refute) claims within a certain confidence interval.
+Therefore, even if contextualized with existing archival documentation, the sense-making that follows is circumscribed within the qualitative scope of the data gathered and is not meant for generalization to other groups or larger populations.

 Diversifying and Transforming Quantitative Data.
 While this article lauds non-textocentric, qualitative data, numbers can also tell a compelling story.
-According to Einstein, our challenge is to count what counts, or to solely consider the worthy; it is only logical to assume that some of this worthwhile information comes in numeric form.
-This begs the questions: (1) Are there meaningful quantitative indicators that have eluded researchers’ scope?; and (2) Is it possible to translate activities, relationships, and even cultural scorecards into quantitative terms?
-To both questions the answer is Yes, but exploring these possibilities requires collective intelligence (Levy, 1994; Levy & Bonanno, 1999; Jenkins, Purushotma, Clinton, Weigel, & Robinson, 2006) and thinking outside the box.
+According to Einstein, our challenge is to count what counts; it is only logical to assume that some worthwhile information comes in numeric form.
+This begs the questions: (1) Are there meaningful quantitative indicators that have eluded researchers’ scope?; and (2) Is it possible to translate activities, relationships, and even cultural beacons into quantitative terms?

 Diversifying a corpus with non-traditional, quantitative data might facilitate triangulation at the very least; at best, analysis of these data may offer novel insights and allow certain phenomena to be modeled and predicted statistically.
 This is especially exciting for concepts judged difficult to quantify and/or imperfectly operationalized, such as “community cohesion.”
 Some non-traditional, quantitative indicators of “community cohesion” might include: the numbers of nodes and linkages within a community of practice (revealed by social network analysis); the number of unique visitors and total visits to community gathering places; the ratio describing intervention project participants’ usage of collectivistic language to versus individualistic language (e.g., “we” vs. “I,” “our community” vs. “my family”); and integrated connectedness to a community storytelling network (ICSN; for a review, see Kim & Ball-Rokeach, 2006).
-Since these suggested indicators are culturally-embedded and user-defined, they approach the threshold for recognition as cultural scorecards.
+Since these suggested indicators are culturally-embedded and user-defined, they approach the threshold for recognition as cultural beacons.